Scream Bloody Gore: Reception and legacy

-Brazilian thrash metal band Sepultura covered "Zombie Ritual" as a bonus track for their 2013 album The Mediator Between Head and Hands Must Be the Heart.
+Brazilian thrash metal band Sepultura covered "Zombie Ritual" as a bonus track for their 2013 album The Mediator Between Head and Hands Must Be the Heart and was included as the second side of the digital single The Age Of The Atheist.

 Power metal band DragonForce covered "Evil Dead" as a bonus track from their 2017 album Reaching into Infinity.
 It was also covered by the Norwegian black metal band Mayhem for the vinyl bonus disc of their 2019 album Daemon.

 Track listings

 All tracks written by Chuck Schuldiner.